Early Detection is Your Best Protection

 White patches, red flags.

 If you're careful to check for warning signs, it may be possible to catch and treat oral cancer before it becomes life threatening.
-And while you can stay alert to these 'red flags' on your own, Altamonte Springs cosmetic and family dentist Dr. Spencer is meticulous about checking every aspect of your lips, mouth, gums, tongue and other oral tissues during your regular check-ups.
-Dr. Spencer looks for whitish patches, persistent mouth sores, tissue color changes, spots of pain, tenderness, or numbness, or any changes in your bite over time.
+And while you can stay alert to these 'red flags' on your own, Altamonte Springs cosmetic and family dentist Dr. Arnold is meticulous about checking every aspect of your lips, mouth, gums, tongue and other oral tissues during your regular check-ups.
+Dr. Arnold looks for whitish patches, persistent mouth sores, tissue color changes, spots of pain, tenderness, or numbness, or any changes in your bite over time.

 Be careful, not fearful.

 All in all, your best weapon against oral cancer is to avoid the known risk factors.
 Studies show that tobacco and alcohol users who quit can greatly improve their health status, and lower their chances of related problems.
 Sunscreen use can eliminate your risk for lip cancer; careful attention to personal lip or cheek biting habits can reduce any concern in those individuals; and those with ill-fitting dentures should have their appliances re-sized as quickly as possible.
-In any case, it's wise to notify Doctor Spencer if you have concerns related to any of these factors.
+In any case, it's wise to notify Dr. Arnold if you have concerns related to any of these factors.